When I first started podcasting in 2014, people would often ask me, “What the heck is a podcast?”

 Life doesn’t make sense.
 Nothing about human existence is easy–regardless of your place in the social hierarchy.

-Sam Harriss, best-selling author, Ph.D, neuro-scientist, and philosopher helps you make sense with his (appropriately named) show Making Sense.
+Sam Harriss, best-selling author, Ph.D., neuroscientist, and philosopher helps you make sense with his (appropriately named) show Making Sense.

 In this incredible show, Sam delves deep into topics of philosophy, morality, and meaning and makes even the most complicated ideas simple and easy to understand.
 If you’re struggling with an existential crisis, debilitated by anxiety, or just trying to figure out what the hell is going on here on this strange rock, this podcast will help you through it.
+It’s one of the best podcasts for young men struggling with anxiety and looking to get a greater understanding of how their brain works and how they fit into the cosmos.

 10. Born to Impact

 Hosted by best selling author and serial entrepreneur Joel Marion, the goal of every episode is to give you clear and actionable steps, no fluff but real practical takeaways to live a more impactful life.
 What I love about Joel is that he practices what he preaches.
 Not only did Joel build Biotrust Nutrition from $0 to $100 million in revenue in less than 18 months, but he later went on to build a $10 million/year “side hustle” with only one employee in less than six months.
-Oh, and when he decided to “Do Instagram” he went from never having used social media to growing a following of 1 million+ in only a few short months.
+Oh, and when he decided to “Do Instagram” he went from never having used social media to grow a following of 1 million+ in only a few short months.
 The man is an absolute machine and if you want to build a business and life on your terms, he’s the best person to teach you how to do it.

 If you want to learn how to master your brain (physically and psychologically) for peak performance and almost superhuman feats of memory and intellect, look no further.
 The Kwik Brain show, hosted by Jim Kwik a “dumb kid” turned genius dives deep into proven strategies and tactics for leveling up your cognition, increasing focus, boosting memory, and becoming an intellectual badass.
 No matter what your goals, everything in life is easier when your brain is working at full capacity.